Incentive Pareto Efficiency in Monopoly Insurance Markets with Adverse Selection: The Case of Dual Utilities

 We can clearly notice the importance of the social weight $\alpha$ in the characterization of optimal solutions to Problem \eqref{eq:IPO_sup_retention} given in Theorem \ref{th:solution_characterization_IPO}.
-Particularly, when $\alpha$ is close to zero, the objective places almost all weight on the insurer's aggregate utility, whereas if $\alpha$ is close to $1$, then the objective in this case primarily reflects the agent's aggregate utility.
-Hence, we consider the two cases of $\alpha =0$ and $\alpha=1$, as they provide an examination of the maximization of aggregate utilities of the insurer alone, and the agent alone, respectively.
+Particularly, when $\alpha$ is close to zero, the objective places almost all weight on the insurer's aggregate utility, whereas if $\alpha$ is close to $1$, then in this case, the objective primarily reflects the agent's aggregate utility.
+Hence, we examine the maximization of aggregate utilities of the insurer alone, and the agent alone, respectively.
+The proofs of all results of this section can be found in Appendix \ref{Appendixproofs}.